nerdschoolbergen/build-and-deploy/exercise-2/README.md

 Linting is just to verify that our code follows certain best practices and code conventions.
 We use the tool _[ESLint](https://eslint.org/)_ to do this for us.
 ESLint statistically analyzes your code to quickly find problems.

-:pencil2: Run `npm run lint` in your terminal to run ESLint.
+:pencil2: In a terminal window, cd into the `code` folder and run `npm run lint` to run ESLint.
 The command should take a few seconds, then exit without errors.

 :pencil2: Open `code/src/main.js` and add the following line to the end of the file: